1 - Overview

 1.2 - Monitoring Metrics

-The following table shows the monitoring metrics of Multi-node GPU Cluster that can be checked through Cloud Monitoring.
+The table below shows the monitoring metrics of a Multi-node GPU Cluster that can be viewed through Cloud Monitoring.

 Guide

-Multi-node GPU Cluster requires the user to install the Agent through the guide to view monitoring metrics.
-Please install the Agent before using the stable service.
-For the Agent installation method and detailed Cloud Monitoring usage, please refer to the Cloud Monitoring guide.
+In a Multi-node GPU Cluster, users must install the Agent themselves via the guide to view monitoring metrics.
+Before using the stable service, please be sure to install the Agent.
+For instructions on installing the Agent and detailed usage of Cloud Monitoring, refer to the Cloud Monitoring guide.

 Multi-node GPU Cluster [Cluster]